Understanding employer-sponsored plans

-Before taking advantage of an employer's plan, understand how these plans work.
-Read everything possible about the plan and talk to the employer's benefits officer.
+Before taking advantage of an employer's plan, it's important for employees to understand how these plans work.
+They should read everything possible about the plan and talk to the employer's benefits officer.
 Other options are to talk to a financial planner, a tax advisor, and other professionals.
 Recognize the key features that many employer-sponsored plans share:

 - An employer automatically deducts contributions from an employee's paycheck.
 Employees may never even miss the money--out of sight, out of mind.

 - An employee decides what portion of their salary to contribute, up to the legal limit.
 And they can usually change their contribution amount on certain dates during the year.

 - With 401(k), 403(b), 457(b), SARSEPs, and SIMPLE plans, an employee contributes to the plan on a pretax basis.
 Contributions come off the top of an employee's salary before their employer withholds income taxes.

 - A 401(k), 403(b), or 457(b) plan may let an employee make after-tax Roth contributions--there's no up-front tax benefit but qualified distributions are entirely tax free.

 - An employer may match all or part of their contributions up to a certain level.
 An employee typically becomes vested in these employer dollars through years of service with the company.